What is Internal Linking?

 If you aren’t sure what to do, try to put yourself in the user’s shoes.
 Would it be more useful to you, as a user, to have the link open in a new tab, or for your current tab to change?

-Experiment with different options to see which you prefer and try to customize each one so that you really optimize your internal linking strategy.
+Experiment with different options to see which you prefer and try to customize each one to optimize your internal linking strategy.

 5. Make sure your links work.